Jo

 elephantWhat's JogLab?

-JogLab is a free web tool that helps you create acrostic poems, backronyms and mnemonics.
+JogLab is a free web site and word tool that helps you create acrostic poems, backronyms and mnemonics.

 memoryWhat's a mnemonic?